 Still having trouble with print and cut on your Silhouette machine?
 This post has everything you need to know about troubleshooting and setting yourself up for success to print and cut with your Silhouette machine!

-Grab 20 free cut files before you leave!
+Grab 20 free back to school cut files!

 Every month I team up with a group of amazingly talented crafters to bring you a bundle of free svg cut files!
 This month’s theme was Back to School and the designs are all so fun — even though I’m so not ready for the school year to start!